YavuzSahbaz/macrocreater/README.md

 ![GitHub](https://img.shields.io/github/license/YavuzSahbaz/macrocreater)
 ![GitHub commit activity](https://img.shields.io/github/commit-activity/w/YavuzSahbaz/macrocreater)

-# macrocreater
+# YSSHellVBA Help Page macrocreater

  Reverse Shell Base64 PowerShell Payload Generator for Office Documents and Macros

-This script generates a base64 encoded PowerShell command line payload that can be used in Office documents and macros to create a reverse shell.
-The payload connects back to a specified IP address and port when executed on a target system.
+This is a reverse shell payload generator written in Python by Yavuz Sahbaz.
+It generates a PowerShell base64 encoded command-line payload that connects to a specified IP address and port.

-Usage: Run the script without any arguments.
+##Usage

+Run the program with the following command:

+python3 ysshellvba.py

 The script will ask for the following inputs: